rikvdkleij/intellij-haskell/README.md

 This plugin is written mainly in Scala and is not mentioned to support GHC/Cabal directly.
 This plugin support sandbox projects and expects that the Cabal init/install/build is done on command-line.

+Any feedback is welcome!!

 # Features
 - Syntax highlighting (which can be customized);
 - Error/warning highlighting;
 - Find Usages of identifiers;
-- Resolving references of variables (also to library code if library source code is added to project);
+- Resolving references of identifiers (also to library code if library source code is added to project and resolves inside import declaration);
 - Code completion by resolving references;
 - Renaming variables (which first shows preview so refactoring scope can be adjusted);
 - View type info from (selected) expression;